winleafs/Winleafs/README.md

 ## TODO
 - Figure out why Vibrant sunrise does not work
 - Adding and deleting triggers now is permanent without saving while it should only be permanent on saving
-- Override schedule at any time you want
 - Make a method to reset all settings

 ## Future features (in no particular order):